Approximate Bayesian inference for cumulative probit regression models: Computational methods for cumulative probit regression

 Algorithm~\ref{algoPMFVB} illustrates an iterative procedure for obtaining such parameters and, optionally, the marginal moments $\bmu\pmf^\star = \mathbb{E}_{q\pmf^\star(\bbeta)}[\bbeta]$ and $\bSigma\pmf^\star=\mbox{var}_{q\pmf^\star(\bbeta)}[\bbeta]$ relying on the intermediate functions $\zeta_1(\cdot,\cdot)$ and $\zeta_2(a,b) = [b\phi(b) - a\phi(a)][\Phi(b) - \Phi(a)]^{-1}$ for computing univariate Truncated-Normal moments.
 Indeed, according to the factorization of $\mathcal{Q}\pmf$, the optimal joint density for the local variables is obtained as $q^\star\pmf(\bz) = \prod_{i=1}^n q^\star\pmf(z_i)$, and the marginal $q^\star\pmf(\bbeta)$ is obtained as \begin{equs}[e:block] q^\star\pmf(\bbeta)= \int q^\star\pmf(\bbeta\mid\bz)q^\star\pmf(\bz)\mbox{d}\bz = \int p(\bbeta\mid\bz)\prod_{i=1}^n q^\star\pmf(z_i)\mbox{d}\bz. \end{equs} In Algorithm~\ref{algoPMFVB}, the marginal moments are obtained from~\eqref{eq:pmf_beta_marg} via iterated expectations as \begin{equs} &\bmu\pmf^\star = \mathbb{E}_{q\pmf^\star(\bbeta)}[\bbeta] = \mathbb{E}_{q\pmf^\star(\bz)}\left[\mathbb{E}_{p(\bbeta\mid\bz)}[\bbeta]\right] =\bV\left(\bSigma_0^{-1}\bmu_0 + \bX\T \mathbb{E}_{q\pmf^\star(\bz)}\left[\bz\right]\right)\\ &\bSigma\pmf^\star = \mbox{var}_{q\pmf^\star(\bbeta)}[\bbeta] = \mathbb{E}_{q\pmf^\star(\bz)}\left[\mbox{var}_{p(\bbeta\mid\bz)}[\bbeta]\right] + \mbox{var}_{q\pmf^\star(\bz)}\left[\mathbb{E}_{p(\bbeta\mid\bz)}[\bbeta]\right] = \bV + \bV\bX\T\left\{\mbox{var}_{q\pmf^\star(\bz)}[\bz]\right\} \bX\bV. \end{equs} At the end of each iteration, the \textsc{elbo} can be computed analytically to monitor convergence as \begin{equs}[e:block] \log\papp(\by,q\pmf) &= \sum_{i=1}^n \log [\Phi(\tilde{v}_i) - \Phi(\tilde{u}_i)] + \frac{1}{2}\sum_{i=1}^n\frac{ \bar{z}_i^2}{{\sigma_i^\star}^2} - \sumin\frac{\bar{z}_i\xi_i}{{\sigma_i^\star}^2} + \frac{1}{2}\sumin\frac{\xi_i^2}{{\sigma_i^\star}^2}\\ & - \frac{1}{2} \bar{\bz}\T(\mathbf{I}_n - \bX\bV\bX\T) \bar{\bz} + \bar{\bz}\T(\mathbf{I}_n - \bX\bV\bX\T)\bX\bmu_0 + const, \end{equs} where ``${const}$'' denotes an additive constant not depending on the variational parameters; refer to Section~\ref{supp:pmf_elbo} in the Supplementary Materials the complete derivation, and to Section~\ref{supp:pmf_comp} for further computational considerations.

-In most settings, the moments $\bmu\pmf^\star$ and $\bSigma\pmf^\star$ are often the main focus of empirical analysis; however, the \textsc{pmf} routine easily allows to conduct full posterior inference on any functional of the marginal approximate density $q^\star\pmf(\bbeta)$ via Monte Carlo integration, generalizing Proposition 2 of \citet{fasano:2022}.
-Indeed, a realizations from the approximate density for $\bbeta$ is obtained sampling each component $z_i$ of $\bz$ independently from its optimal Truncated-Normal restricted to the interval $[\alpha_{y_{i-1}}, \alpha_{y_i}]$ with location $\xi_i^\star$ and scale $\sigma_i^\star$ for each $i=1,\ldots,n$, and using such a realization to sample $\bbeta$ from its conditional Gaussian $p(\bbeta\mid\bz)$.
+In most settings, the moments $\bmu\pmf^\star$ and $\bSigma\pmf^\star$ are often the main focus of empirical analysis; however, the \textsc{pmf} routine easily allows full posterior inference on any functional of the marginal approximate density $q^\star\pmf(\bbeta)$ via Monte Carlo integration, generalizing Proposition 2 of \citet{fasano:2022}.
+Indeed, a realization from the approximate density for $\bbeta$ is obtained by sampling each component $z_i$ of $\bz$ independently from its optimal Truncated-Normal restricted to the interval $[\alpha_{y_{i}-1}, \alpha_{y_i}]$ with location $\xi_i^\star$ and scale $\sigma_i^\star$ for each $i=1,\ldots,n$, and using such a realization to sample $\bbeta$ from its conditional Gaussian $p(\bbeta\mid\bz)$.

-\subsection{Expectation propagation}
+\subsection{Expectation Propagation}